 The sound of his mother's voice and the minutes flowed incomprehensibly past him.
 Eventually her cadence slowed and her volume decreased: she had worn herself out.
 As Daniel hung up the phone and got out of his car, he saw that the sun was setting.
 He climbed the stairs to his apartment wondering how he was going to get through another day of this.
 Without eating dinner Daniel climbed into bed.
 He lay there numbly in the dark unable to sleep.
 He wasn't lucid enough to form coherent thoughts, but the hot pain in his heart was at the center of his attention and in the back of his mind, a tearing sensation that grew with each breath.

-I did something i hadn't done in a decade, that i swore i would never do again.
+I did something I hadn't done in a decade, that I swore I would never do again.
 I don't want to go back to those dark days.
-So I...
+Even so,...